Veams/documentation/methodology/instruments/components/methodology__components.md

 ### File and Folder Structure

-When you use a Templating Engine, it is important to create a folder for your components.
-Each component gets its own folder.
+When you use components, it's important organize them properly.
+Veams components live in the "components" directory.
+Within the "components" directory, each component gets its own folder where it's markup, stylesheets, and script files live.

 [//]: #     ({{/wrapWith}})
 [//]: #     ({{#wrapWith "grid-col" colClasses="is-col-mobile-l-6"}})